fogus/spiel/pyramidenspiel/pungo/README.markdown

 Variations
 ==========

-There are tweaks to the base rules that you can use to change the way that *Flibbertigibbet* plays.
+There are tweaks to the base rules that you can use to change the way that *Pungo* plays.

 ## Pyramid die variation